matheus-pereira/elric/packages/jest-worker/README.md

     return cache[filename];
   }

-  // jest-worker can handle both immediate results and thenables.
+  // elric-worker can handle both immediate results and thenables.
 If a
   // thenable is returned, it will be await'ed until it resolves. return babel.transformFileAsync(filename).then(result => {
     cache[filename] = result;